chelseah02/Spoontastic/README.md

 I have not been able to successfully implement search functionality and another filter at this time.
 I also ran out renders (free queries enabled by the Spoonacular API) for 2 accounts today.
 Stay tuned for Wednesday night when I complete the rest of the functionality for this app.
 (AS OF MONDAY 3/27/2023 9:26PM PT)

+AS OF WEDNESDAY 3/29/2023 4:26PM
+All required functionality is complete!
+I used search bars for filtering the fetched data by name and servings.
+Servings can also be filtered by button to diversify the input data type.

 ## License